hazelcast/hazelcast-code-samples/json/jsongrid/README.md

 Sensible defaults mean you don't have to bother with most of the configuration.
-But you can do configuration from Java, or from from XML.
+But you can do configuration from Java, or from XML.
 From Hazelcast 3.12 onwards, YAML is also possible.

 So to configure Hazelcast from YAML, you might have a file named `hazelcast.yml` containing this: